martincalsina/portfolio-front-end/README.md

 As I needed a way to present myself to the IT world, and my previous and older portfolio API stopped working, I decided to built a new one from zero, implementing better practices than before and also making it capable of support multiple users profiles, letting it be a service provider.

+To get information about the backend, you can visit the [Backend Repository](https://github.com/martincalsina/Portfolio-back-end)

 ## Used Technologies

 - Angular 17.0.6